-Reinstall in reverse order, remove the wood and Lift the 3D printer at one side; the feet and the hind cover angle must be removed.
+Reinstall in reverse order, remove the wood and restart.

 You want to keep the t-slot nuts on the thread - otherwise they might fall into the slot, which can require further disassembling of the printer to get it back out.